pointnext/TryHackMe/write-ups/rooms/Overpass/README.md

 Enter passphrase for key 'id_rsa':
 ```

 Nope it has a passphrase.
-That can easily be done with John the ripper
+That can easily be cracked with John the ripper

 ```bash
 ssh2john id_rsa > john_rsa